Deutsch | English

 Its focus lies on how semantic drift can emerge even without visible errors and gradually destabilise long-form interaction.

-Link to paper: Zenodo
+Link to paper: DOI: 10.5281/zenodo.19430584

 Mode Misclassification in Long-Dialog Human-AI Interaction